NikoIcardo/markdown-to-chicago/main-content-processed.md

 #### Russian Political Interference

 [The 2016 Russian election interference campaigns ](https://www.gmfus.org/news/target-usa-key-takeaways-kremlins-project-lakhta)were deliberate misinformation and psychological missions aimed at warping public perception.
 Bot farms and fake social media accounts were created en masse to engage in deceptive political dialogue, drive radicalism, further divide, and politically fracture the United States.
-These are part of ongoing effort known as [\[9\]](#bib-9)[Project Lakhta](https://www.gmfus.org/news/target-usa-key-takeaways-kremlins-project-lakhta)[\[9\]](#bib-9):
+These are part of ongoing effort known as [\[9\]](#bib-9)[\[9\]](#bib-9)[Project Lakhta](https://www.gmfus.org/news/target-usa-key-takeaways-kremlins-project-lakhta):

 > “Project Lakhta’s strategic goal is not just to target elections, but “to sow division and discord in the U.S. political system, including by creating social and political polarization” and by “undermining faith in democratic institutions.”
 The Project’s preparations for manipulation are extensive, beginning years before any election, and the Kremlin has proved willing and able to seize on developing issues opportunistically to achieve its goals.
 For example, as described by the FBI, Project Lakhta latched onto divisive events such as the NFL national anthem debate, mass shootings in Charleston and Las Vegas, and the Charlottesville “Unite the Right” rally to spur polarization outside the context of elections.
 As such, the Kremlin’s online political war is extensive and ongoing, it did not stop after 2016, and it will not stop after 2018.”

-Additional descriptions and testaments to this ongoing Russian effort have been released officially by the [ODNI, FBI, and CISA](https://www.fbi.gov/news/press-releases/joint-odni-fbi-and-cisa-statement-110424)[\[10\]](#bib-10):
+Additional descriptions and testaments to this ongoing Russian effort have been released officially by the [ODNI, FBI, and CISA](https://www.fbi.gov/news/press-releases/joint-odni-fbi-and-cisa-statement-110424):[\[10\]](#bib-10)

 > “Influence actors linked to Russia in particular are manufacturing videos and creating fake articles to undermine the legitimacy of the \[2020] election, instill fear in voters regarding the election process, and suggest Americans are using violence against each other due to political preferences, judging from information available to the IC.
 These efforts risk inciting violence, including against election officials.”

 It’s difficult to measure the impact of these aggressions.
 [We do know that civilians are engaging with these interferences.](https://arxiv.org/pdf/2012.11690) Additionally, reports and analysis on the American political divide state that America is currently polarizing quicker than any other country on the planet.
-Consider this conclusion by Rachel Kleinfield in her 2023 paper “[\[11\]](#bib-11)[Polarization, Democracy, and Political Violence in the United States: What the Research Says](https://carnegieendowment.org/research/2023/09/polarization-democracy-and-political-violence-in-the-united-states-what-the-research-says?lang=en)[\[12\]](#bib-12)”:
+Consider this conclusion by Rachel Kleinfield in her 2023 paper “[\[11\]](#bib-11)[\[12\]](#bib-12)[Polarization, Democracy, and Political Violence in the United States: What the Research Says](https://carnegieendowment.org/research/2023/09/polarization-democracy-and-political-violence-in-the-united-states-what-the-research-says?lang=en)”:

 > “The American public feels affectively polarized largely because of misunderstandings about the other side (though the misunderstandings seem sensitive to actual ideological differences).
 Older Americans are polarizing more quickly than younger Americans.
 And the United States is polarizing much more rapidly than other Western democracies; partisans even more so.
 However, the United States may not be more affectively polarized than a number of other multiparty democracies whose systems are functioning much better.
 The rapidity of U.S. polarization compared to similar wealthy, consolidated democracies suggests that domestic issues in the United States are likely to be driving more of the country’s polarization than issues affecting many other countries.

 We can also see that US political terrorism is on the rise.
-Examine this image taken from another [Rachel Kleinfeld paper “The Rise of Political Violence in the United States”](https://www.journalofdemocracy.org/articles/the-rise-of-political-violence-in-the-united-states/)[\[13\]](#bib-13) which she sourced from the Global Terrorism Database:
+Examine this image taken from another [\[13\]](#bib-13)[Rachel Kleinfeld paper “The Rise of Political Violence in the United States”](https://www.journalofdemocracy.org/articles/the-rise-of-political-violence-in-the-united-states/) which she sourced from the Global Terrorism Database:

 [![](https://substackcdn.com/image/fetch/$s_!qi2m!,w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F820821ee-a2c1-4a35-9b8f-b52448b3bf30_1024x802.jpeg)](https://substackcdn.com/image/fetch/$s_!qi2m!,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F820821ee-a2c1-4a35-9b8f-b52448b3bf30_1024x802.jpeg)[\[14\]](#bib-14)